Disabled Woman Needs an MS Service Dog

 Disabled Woman Needing Service Dog

-I need some specific traits in my service dog, so I deliberately looked for a puppy who would have some stature as an adult.
+I need some specific traits in my service dog, so I specifically looked for a puppy who would have some stature as an adult.

-My choice of breeds is not one that others would find a good selection, but Mastiff x Rottweiler x Bouvier des Flandres is what I've gone with.
+Originally, my choice of breeds is not one that others would find a good selection, but Mastiff x Rottweiler x Bouvier des Flandres is what I went with.
 Each of these breeds on their own is trainable, and used for protection, support and farm work.
 So my thinking is that this type of mix will be reliable and calm (eventually).

 Depending on what kind of assistance you need, your ideal service dog can be almost any size.
 For a diabetic alert dog, even a small dog will be perfectly capable of helping you avoid high blood sugar, and even be able to bring your medications.